Skip to main content

 Jamie Oliver

-Jamie is a sophomore double majoring in Linguistics and Cognitive Science, and may take on a minor in either Latin or Ancient Greek.
+Jamie is a junior double majoring in Linguistics and Cognitive Science with a minor in archaeology.
 She has a dog named Cooper that her family adopted from a high-kill shelter in North Carolina.
-In my free time, Jamie loves to hike, make ceramics, and learning to play the guitar.
-After her time at Rutgers, she hopes to attend graduate school, earn a PhD in Linguistics or Cognitive Science, and continue to learn and research all of the facets of language, perhaps one day teaching at a university.
+In her free time, Jamie loves to hike, make ceramics, and learn sign language.
+She also loves being outdoors in nature and reading mystery novels.
+After her time at Rutgers, she hopes to attend graduate school, earn a Ph.D. in Linguistics or Cognitive Science, and continue to learn and research all of the facets of language, perhaps one day teaching at a university.